-In the 16th century the Church of England (Anglican Church) was established as a reformed version of Catholicism and became the state church, where the monarch was the head of the church.
+In the 16th century, the Church of England (Anglican Church) was established as a reformed version of Catholicism and became the state church, where the monarch was the head of the church.
 Individuals remaining loyal to the church in Rome were referred to as Roman Catholics.
 Yet, there were those who did not align themselves with either the Church of England or Catholicism and became part of the Protestant movement, including Presbyterians, Congregationalists, Baptists, and Methodists.
-These people became known as nonconformist because of their non-conformity to the state religion.
+These people became known as nonconformists because of their non-conformity to the state religion.
 Generally speaking, the word “Non-conformist” refers to any group that did not conform to the Church of England, including Roman Catholics, Jews, Quakers, Unitarians, the Salvation Army, the Protestant churches already mentioned, and non-religious people.

 London Metropolitan Archives hold the digitised nonconformist registers for the years 1694-1931 which include burials.

 Records of Catholic burials are generally only available from the Catholic church in which the burial was registered, though, as previously mentioned before Civil Registration in 1837, non-denominational burials were recorded by the local Anglican Parish.
 Catholics might sometimes be recorded as ‘papist’.

 Burial records for Roman Catholics from Southwark can be found on FindMyPast.